Locations:

 Management and Treatment

-In most cases, carcinomatosis is a sign you have cancer that’s spread throughout your body and can’t be cured.
+In most cases, carcinomatosis is a sign that cancer has advanced beyond the point of being curable.
 Your healthcare provider will keep that in mind when recommending treatments.
-In some cases, your healthcare provider might recommend palliative care or talk to you about hospice care.
+In some cases, your provider might recommend palliative care to help ease symptoms.
+They may talk to you about hospice care.

 • Radiation therapy.
-Radiation therapy uses strong beams of energy to kill cancer cells or keep them from growing.
+This treatment uses strong beams of energy to kill cancer cells.
+Your provider may use radiation to treat tumors causing symptoms in your lungs or brain.

 Prevention